AshleyDeo/jellyfin-plugin-calibre/README.md

 ## How to use

+1. Add the folder where your Calibre library is located to Jellyfin
+1. On **Admin Dashboard**, go to **My Plugins**.
+It will show your folders/libraries with dropdowns.
-1. Add user custom columns seperated by semicolon ;<br>
+2. Add user custom columns seperated by semicolon ;<br>
  Example: `myColumn01;myColumn02;myColumn03`
-2. Save plugin configuration
+3. Save plugin configuration
-3. The library must be refreshed
+4. The library must be refreshed

 ### Rules
 * DO NOT use columns with code in template.
 It breaks the plugin.